begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### COMMAND SYNTAX

-READLIST variable1 FROM expression {SETTING variable2} THEN|ELSE statements
+    READLIST variable1 FROM expression { SETTING variable2 } THEN | ELSE statements

 ### SYNTAX ELEMENTS

 **variable1** is the variable into which the list will be read.

 **expression** should evaluate to the name of a previously stored list to retrieve.
-If specified, variable2 will be set to the number of elements in the list.
+If specified, **variable2** will be set to the number of elements in the list.

 If the statement succeeds in retrieving the list, then the